kferris10/Ch3-TWA-act/index.md

 ---
 ## Warpbreaks Data

-Weaverswere interested in the number of warp breaks per loom.
+Weavers were interested in the number of warp breaks per loom.
 They used two different types of wool (A or B) and set the looms to one of three different tensions (Low, Medium, or High).
 The counts in each wool-tension group are displayed below.
 We would like to find out if any wool-tension combination results in fewer breaks than the others.

 ```r